Free school-matching service

 3. 14-Day CLP Holding Period

-Federal regulations require holding the CLP for at least 14 days before you can take the skills test.
+Federal regulations and Service Oklahoma both require holding the CLP for 14 full days before the skills test.
+Applicants may take the skills test on the 15th day.
 Most students use this window to start classroom and behind-the-wheel training.

 Federal regulations require Entry-Level Driver Training (ELDT) at a school listed on the FMCSA Training Provider Registry — classroom theory plus behind-the-wheel training.
 Some students complete the ELDT theory portion online through an online ELDT theory provider listed on the FMCSA Training Provider Registry, while behind-the-wheel training and the Oklahoma skills test still happen in person.